brendenlake/archive-CCM-site/README.md

 - Programming: Previous experience with Python is required.
 The assignments will use Python 3 and Jupyter Notebooks (http://jupyter.org).
 We will have a Python refresher in lab, and we also recommend this tutorial (http://openbookproject.net/thinkcs/python/english3e/).

 ## Grading
 The final grade is based on the homeworks (60%) and the final project (40%).
+We also added this policy: We will drop the lowest grade (in percent correct) from the four homework assignments.

 Class participation will be used to decide grades in borderline cases.
 As we only meet once a week, class attendance is obviously important for success in the class.

 ## Final Project
-The final project proposal is due Wednesday, April 1 (one half page written).
+The final project proposal is due Monday, April 6 (one half page written).
 Please submit via email to instructors-ccm-spring2020@nyuccl.org with the file name lastname1-lastname2-lastname3-ccm-proposal.pdf.

 The final project is due Wednesday 5/13.
 Please submit via email to instructors-ccm-spring2020@nyuccl.org with the file name lastname1-lastname2-lastname3-ccm-final.pdf.